 Can I ride my horse?

-A non-motorized access permit is required to ride your horse on Snoqualmie or White River unless you trailer your horse onto the property with a motorized access permit.
+A non-motorized access permit is required to ride your horse on White River unless you trailer your horse onto the property with a motorized access permit.
 At Kapowsin, access with horses is limited to the 7 road system, as designated on the map.
 At Eatonville, the entire area is accessible by horseback on established roads only with a recreation access permit.
 At all areas, you may ride on established trails and roads but you may not create new trails.

 Can I pick berries and mushrooms?